marktrr/TruthTable/README.md

               1   0   1      0          1           1
               1   1   0      0          1           1
               1   1   1      1          0           1
+Note: 1 considered as TRUE, 0 as FALSE
 ```

 ## Running the tests